buanet/ioBroker.docker/docs/README_docker_hub_iobroker.md

 # What is ioBroker?

 IoBroker is a open source IoT platform written in JavaScript that easily connects smarthome components from different manufactures.
 With the help of plugins (called: "adapters") ioBroker is able to communicate with a big variety of IoT hardware and services using different protocols and APIs.<br>
 All data is stored in a central database that all adapters can access.
-With this it is very easy to build up logical connections, automation scripts and beautiful visualisations.<br>
+With this it is very easy to build up logical connections, automation scripts and beautiful visualizations.<br>
 For further details please check out [iobroker.net](https://www.iobroker.net).

 # How to use this image?